jichengyue/Rulez/README.md

 * matematical operands are `datetime_value`, `date_value`, `string_value`, `float_value`, `integer_value`, `variable_value` and `arithmetic_datetime_value` elements.
 * datetime values are in the form DD//MM//YYYY#hh:mm:ss (DD: days, MM: months, YYYY: years, hh: hours, mm: minutes, ss: seconds).
 * date values are in the form DD//MM//YYYY (DD: days, MM: months, YYYY: years).
-* string values are wrapped between `"` `"`.
+* string values are wrapped between `"` and `"`.
 * float values are normal float numbers
 * integer values are normal integer numbers
-* arithmetic datetime values are an integer follower by `.` and one word that specify which kind of datetime element is (year, minutes, ecc...).
+* arithmetic datetime values are an integer follower by `.` and one word that specify which kind of datetime element is (ex: 2.year, 5.minutes, ecc...).
 * variable values are `context_variable` or `function` elements.
 * functions are identifier
 * context_variables are identifier.identifier